Category Archives: Science

 Our Little Medical Marvel

 In 2021, we got a pair of kittens from a rescue organization.
 One of them, Grace, was sheer easy mode.
 Cute, low maintenance, gentle with her claws and teeth, not a big lap cat, but that’s ok.
-The other, Horatio, was very sweet and cuddly, a fluffy little orange boy who was underweight for age and ended up being sick all the time – we were at the vet almost weekly for a while there.
-And the vet finally said “I think we should check bile acids.”
+The other, Horatio, was very sweet and cuddly, a fluffy little orange boy who was underweight for age and ended up being sick all the time – we were at the vet almost weekly for a while there, with a constellation of symptoms from runny nose to listlessness to stumbling.
+And the vet finally said, “I think we should check bile acids.”

 Grace and Horatio shortly after their arrival in our home.

-We were fortunate that Horatio was diagnosed before receiving surgery – some cats are discovered to have this defect only after they fail to recover from a routine desexing procedure.
-And Horatio was fortunate that we were easily able to manage his special diet and medication to keep him healthy and growing, and willing to pursue surgical correction.
-He was also lucky to be a perfect candidate – and we were lucky that he was a perfect little gentleman in the car when we drove him two hours to the hospital at the University of Pennsylvania’s Veterinary School, where our regular veterinarian referred him so he could be treated by veterinarians who had actually done this surgery before.
+We were fortunate that Horatio was diagnosed before receiving any kind of surgery.
+The liver processes medications, too.
+Some pets are discovered to have this defect only after they fail to recover from a routine spay or neuter because their livers couldn’t clear the anesthetics they received.
+And Horatio was lucky that we were easily able to manage his special diet and medication to keep him healthy and growing while we waited for a surgery that we were fortunate we could afford.
+He was very lucky to have a single vessel, an easy target for the surgeons.
+And we were lucky that he was a perfect little gentleman in the car when we drove him two hours to the hospital at the University of Pennsylvania’s Veterinary School, where our regular veterinarian referred him so he could be treated by specialists who had actually done this surgery before.

 Horatio was a perfect passenger on the way to the veterinary hospital.